dcwbrown/dwire-debug/README.md

 The debugger does not work with special hardware, instead it uses a standard USB UART and a schottky diode.
 I used an £8.26 Foxnovo FT232R based UART from amazon.co.uk.
-This board has with jumper selectable 3.3V/5V operation and provides power rails, making it easy to program and debug an ATtiny out of circuit, but any UART that works with your OS and at the same voltage as your circuit should work.
+This board has jumper selectable 3.3V/5V operation and provides power rails, making it easy to program and debug an ATtiny out of circuit, but any UART that works with your OS and at the same voltage as your circuit should work.

 Connect the diode's cathode (the end marked with a line) to the UART txd line, and connect the diode's anode to the rxd line and to the DebugeWire pin (pin 1